greg-nagy/zaino/CONTRIBUTING.md

 The freedom to redistribute copies so that you can help your neighbour; and The freedom to improve a program and release your improvements to the public, so that the whole community benefits.
 Access to the source code is a precondition for this.

-Developing in this way has several advantages:
+Developing from this philosophical perspective has several practical advantages:
 Reduced duplication of effort
 Building upon the work of others
 Better quality control
 Reduced maintenance costs

-To read more see: https://en.wikibooks.org/wiki/FOSS_A_General_Introduction/Introduction
+To read more see: https://en.wikibooks.org/wiki/FOSS_A_General_Introduction/Preface

 ## Getting Started
 To get started, please see our dev/docs/use_cases.md